commercetools/commercetools-postman-collection/README.md

 Postman collections help you explore Composable Commerce HTTP APIs with a setup time of minutes.
 You can theoretically run the whole commerce journey from creating customers and products, to creating orders where these customers purchase the products.

-Key benefits of using Postman collections of Composable Commerce APIs:
+Key benefits of using the Composable Commerce Postman collections:
 * Works with minimum technical knowledge.
 * No coding is required, and can be used as soon as you have created a Project.
 * Easily explore all the API endpoints and achieve a holistic view of how the platform and other services operate.